 Again, reading gives us entertainment.
 Novels, short stories, poems, travelogues, even comics and cartoons entertain our minds.
 It helps us relax.
 More than that it engages our mind in a way nothing else does.
 Our imagination is ignited when we read.
 We become co-creators of stories as we animate the stories we read in our minds.
 It is definitely a healthy exercise to the mind.

 These are reasons why books have been treasured, and to create a habit of reading; libraries established.
 There are libraries in the world where ancient manuscripts are preserved.
 They connect us to our roots and are a window through which we are able to see the history of the world.

-But then with the giant leap of technology has come digital libraries which places books at our finger tips.
-Therefore with mobiles and tablets, reading can happen even while traveling.
+But then with the giant leap of technology has come digital libraries which place books at our finger tips.
+Therefore, with mobiles and tablets, reading can happen even while traveling.
 The one difference it has made is that instead of flipping through the pages of a book physically, we use touchscreens.
 Yes, the way people read has changed, but reading as a habit continues to hold sway in the minds of people.